Onix for Accessible EPUB

 • Why Choose DPS?

-The School of Experience DPS is a lab in which publishers can learn to build accessible ebooks in a working environment.
-The unique learning that comes from engagement in the process and the Q&A which inevitably accompanies every order is invaluable. ...
+Learn by Doing For every conversion project, the DPS process provides a "school of experience" through which publishers can build accessible ebooks in a working environment.
+The applied learning that comes from engagement in the process and the Q&A ...